NatalyAnbar/telecom-churn-prediction/README.md

 | One year | ~11% |
 | Two year | ~2% |

-Customers without a long-term commitment have almost nothing keeping them — and it shows.
+Customers without a long-term commitment have almost nothing keeping them and it shows.

 ### 2. The price difference doesn't justify switching
 Month-to-month customers pay **$66.40/month** on average, only **$5.60 more** than two-year contract customers ($60.87/month).
 This small gap is likely not enough incentive for customers to commit to longer contracts — despite the dramatic difference in churn rates between these groups.

-### 3. Payment method reveals a "commitment" pattern
+### 3. Payment method reveals a commitment pattern
-**Electronic check** users churn at the highest rate, while customers on **automatic payments** (bank transfer or credit card) are far more loyal:
+**Electronic check** users churn at the highest rate, while customers on automatic payments (bank transfer or credit card) are far more loyal:

 | Payment Method | Share of Customers |
 |---|---|